tenchi-security/zanshin-cli/README.md

 ### `zanshin organization get`

-Gets an organization given its ID.
+Get details of a specific organization by its UUID.

 **Usage**: